Sherborne School A GSG School

 Exit

-Very little fall-out after GCSE (boys are no longer invited to move on if they don’t get the required grades).
-Vast majority go on to university, two-thirds to Russell Group; a handful of medics and vets and to Oxbridge (one in 2023).
-Exeter, Bristol, Leeds, Cardiff, Imperial, Durham, UCL, Newcastle and Southampton the most popular choices, with degree courses tending towards the practical (various aspects of business, engineering, land management) rather than the fanciful.
-Growing interest in opportunities abroad (seven to overseas universities in 2023, including Boston, McGill, Stanford and Berklee College of Music).
+Very little fall-out after GCSEs (boys are no longer invited to move on if they don’t get the required grades).
+‘It’s not a hothouse,’ said a parent.
+Vast majority go on to university, two-thirds to Russell Group.
+Three to Oxbridge in 2024, one vet and one dentist.
+Newcastle, Durham, Exeter, Nottingham, Southampton, Manchester, Leeds and Bristol are among the most popular choices, with degree courses ranging from economics, business and international relations to maths, physics and engineering.
+Growing interest in opportunities abroad.

 Latest results